-- 9.3.5.1.
-Limited entry quota hunts are authorized by the Installation Commander during which dogs may be used for the pursuit and take deer and wild hog in two of the three Dog Units (see Appendix 5).
-If either of the chosen two units are closed due to mission activity the third unit will be used as an alternate.
-These units will be on an annual rotation to avoid over hunting.
-During the scheduled dog hunt weekends, only participants in the Dog Hunts and Small Game hunters shall hunt in the established Dog Units.
-All other Hunt Permit Holders may hunt in the remaining PRA Management Units. - 9.3.5.2.
-Up to 120 dog-only hunt permits shall be sold on a first come, first serve basis at https://avon.isportsman.net.
-If less than 60 dog hunters are registered, then the area may be reduced for the following permit year. - 9.3.5.3.
-All permit holders participating in the Limited Entry Dog Hunts shall complete the special briefing before purchasing a Limited Entry Dog Hunt permit.
-All dogs will be accounted for before the hunt, to include verification of rabies vaccination paperwork, GPS and behavioral correction collars, and a total count of dogs.
-Spot checks by staff or FWC may occur. - 9.3.5.4.
-All wild hogs captured during a limited entry quota hunt, if permitted shall be harvested.
-No hogs shall be released. - 9.3.5.5.
+9.3.5.1.
+Limited Entry Dog Hunts are authorized by the Installation Commander during which dogs may be used for the pursuit and take of white-tailed deer and wild hog in the designated Dog Units (see Appendix 5).
+During the scheduled dog hunt weekends, only participants in Dog Hunts and Small Game hunters shall hunt in the designated Dog Units.
+All other Hunt Permit Holders may hunt in the remaining PRA Management Units.
+Management Unit 4 is authorized for still hunting and Small Game hunting with dogs during the overlap with General Gun Season.

+9.3.5.2.
+Up to 120 slots each are available for participation in the Limited Entry Deer and Hog Dog Hunts.
+Permit Holders who purchase a combination PRA Annual Hunt Permit with Deer and Hog Dogs (see para 8.2.2.1.3.) contribute to both total participation limits for the scheduled dog hunts.

+9.3.5.3.
+All Permit Holders wishing to purchase a PRA Dog Hunt Permit shall complete a special briefing prior to purchase.

+9.3.5.4.
+All dogs will be accounted for before the hunt, to include verification of rabies vaccination paperwork, GPS and behavioral correction collars and a total count of dogs.
+Spot checks by staff or FWC Law Enforcement may occur.

+9.3.5.5.
+The gates located on Tick Island and Orange Hammock Roads will be closed and locked for the duration of the scheduled Limited Entry Dog Hunts to prevent dogs entering South Conventional Range.
+Outdoor Recreation staff shall be notified immediately should any dogs enter restricted areas.

+9.3.5.6.
+All wild hogs captured during a limited entry quota hunt, if permitted, shall be harvested.
+No hogs shall be released.

+9.3.5.7.
 All other regulations apply to limited entry quota hunts.